“If you aren’t in over your head, how do you know how tall you are?” ~ T.S. Eliot

 I thought, after he told his story, he might want my sympathy.
 But no, much to the contrary, Maurie shared a much greater truth.
 A truly illuminating truth.

-Maurie leaned across the table, touch my hand, and whispered, “You know what?
+Maurie leaned across the table, touched my hand, and whispered, “You know what?
 I’ve never had a bad day since.”

 Maurie taught me the step beyond faking it.
 The step at which the coping stops and the embracing begins.
 When you embrace your real life, then and only then do you find wholeness.
 The wholeness found in picking up the pieces of a broken life.